Isaacdelly/Plutus/README.md

 The private keys are converted into their respective public keys.
 Then the public keys are converted into their Bitcoin wallet addresses using the `binascii`, `ecdsa`, and `hashlib` Python modules.

-The wallet addresses are queried using <a href="https://bitcoinlegacy.blockexplorer.com/api-ref" target="_Blank">Block Explorer API</a> to collect balance details.
+The wallet addresses are queried using <a href="https://bitcoinlegacy.blockexplorer.com/api-ref" target="_blank">Block Explorer API</a> to collect balance details.

 If the wallet contains a balance, then the private key, public key, wallet address, and balance are saved to a text file `plutus.txt` on the user's hard drive.